-- Deliverability/cost effectivenessDeliver cost effective projects - Leverage partnerships and policy match
+- Deliver cost effective projects - Leverage partnerships and policy match

-The Early Activation and Capital categories weigh-use each of these five criteria equally.
+The Early Activation and Capital categories use each of these five criteria.
 The Planning category only uses the three performance outcome criteria (as part of a proposed planning application may be to determine project deliverability, cost, or partnerships).